skoolkid/skoolkit/sphinx/source/commands.rst

 blocks.
 (To see information on the blocks in a TAP or TZX file, use the :ref:`tapinfo.py` command.)

 An alternative to the ``--ram load`` approach is the ``--sim-load`` option.
-It simulates a freshly booted 48K ZX Spectrum running LOAD "".
+It simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE, if the first block on the tape is a 'Bytes' header).
 Whenever the Spectrum ROM's load routine at $0556 is called, a shortcut is taken by fast loading the next block on the tape.
 All other code (including any custom loader) is fully simulated.
 Simulation continues until the program counter hits the start address given by the ``--start`` option, or 10 minutes of simulated Z80 CPU time has elapsed, or the end of the tape is reached and one of the following conditions is satisfied:

 * a custom loader was detected
 * the program counter hits an address outside the ROM